joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 This just means I'm too lazy to type out the entire program.
 The omitted syntax should be self-explanatory and therefore I deemed it unnecessary to include in the examples.

-Last note: Although I thank you guys for reading this work I made for you guys, you can't use this as a substitute for the book and the lecture notes.
+Also, although I thank you guys for reading this work I made for you guys, you can't use this as a substitute for the book and the lecture notes.
 This page only serves as both review of the notes and further practice.

 ### Psuedo-code
 ####What is psuedo-code and how do I use it?
 Think of psuedo-code as a midway translation between C++ and a spoken language (such as English).
 An example of translating from C++ to psuedo-code (and vice-versa if you read bottom-up):

 __C++:__
 ```C++
   //...code...